 This type of fundraiser may not be available anymore, but you can find out if your Dunkin Donuts location supports order-taker fundraisers by calling them directly.

 Looking for more sweet fundraising options?
 Just like their counterparts at Dunkin, Cinnabon has delectable treats that can do more than satisfy your taste buds.

 For the Cinnabon Dine to Donate Fundraiser, participants order from a Cinnabon location during a predetermined time window to feast on some delicious sweets.
 After the fundraiser, Cinnabon donates 15-33% of the total sales from the event back to your organization!

 Cinnabon is partnered with GroupRaise, offering simple and fun restaurant fundraisers you can book online in a few minutes.
 Setting up a Cinnabon Dine to Donate Fundraiser is super easy!

 - Search for a location near you

 - Press submit!

 Fundraiser requests must be made at least two weeks before your desired fundraising date.
 This is to give the restaurant location time to prepare for the fundraiser as well as to give your organization time to spread the word to as many potential supporters as possible, maximizing the money raised and the fun had on the day of the event.

 Fundraising with Cinnabon requires very little legwork for the fundraising coordinator and it’s simple and fun for supporters too!
-The Cinnabon Fundraiser is a great way to go for groups that really value getting together–it is a perfect reason spend time with one another while simultaneously helping your organization.
+The Cinnabon Fundraiser is a great fundraising idea for groups–it is a perfect reason to enjoy a guilt-free treat while simultaneously helping your organization.

 Visit GroupRaise.com to check out thousands of other potential fundraising options!